-I saw a post about this issue on Twitter recently, and it stirred up a pretty strong reaction for me.
+I recently saw a tweet about the issue of cell phones on psych wards, and it stirred up a strong reaction for me.
 A man was writing about how he’d been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to their no cell phones on the ward policy.
 As a result, the child was very much disconnected from their social support network.

 During my last hospitalization, the ward had a no cell phones policy, and they wouldn’t budge at all on that.
 I was an involuntary patient, so I had no choice in the matter.
 It made me feel even more isolated than I already was, and talking on the phone in the common area with no privacy was not the least bit appealing.
 I remember at one point calling my community psychiatrist from the patient phone and leaving a voicemail yelling “I’m stuck in this f*cking hellhole as long as they want to keep me here!”
 That kind of thing is really better done in private.

 When I used to work as a nurse on an inpatient unit, I don’t recall us having a general rule about cellphones.
 Then again, that was before cell phones became as omnipresent as they are now.
 We would sometimes take a phone away if, for example, a manic patient was being disruptive by calling people at 3 in the morning, but it was a case by case decision.

 I believe that one of the arguments made against cell phones relates to the camera function.
 I’m not convinced, though, that this is sufficient grounds for an across the board ban.
-I completely agree that in some cases it’s not appropriate for certain patients to have access to their phones because of the particular symptoms of illness they’re having at that time, but I don’t think that should mean that everyone else has to miss out on access to their support network.
+I completely agree that in some cases it’s not appropriate for certain patients to have access to their phones because of the particular symptoms of illness they’re having at that time.
+Still, I don’t think that should mean that everyone else has to miss out on access to their support network.